FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 ## Project ranking and prioritisation

-Overall, in the scorecard, each project (URL_TO_INSERT_TERM_5407 https://fairsharing.org/search?recordType=project)  is assigned a score based on certain criteria.
+Overall, in the scorecard, each project is assigned a score based on certain criteria.
-To enable ranking of project (URL_TO_INSERT_TERM_5408 https://fairsharing.org/search?recordType=project) s, an additive sum of each of these criteria should be used, thereby assigning each project (URL_TO_INSERT_TERM_5409 https://fairsharing.org/search?recordType=project)  with one final score.
+To enable ranking of projects, an additive sum of each of these criteria should be used, thereby assigning each project with one final score.
-In the end, a descending ranking of the project (URL_TO_INSERT_TERM_5410 https://fairsharing.org/search?recordType=project) s can be achieved, and the top project (URL_TO_INSERT_TERM_5411 https://fairsharing.org/search?recordType=project) s can be selected for FAIRification by the PSP (URL_TO_INSERT_RECORD-ABBREV_5412 https://fairsharing.org/FAIRsharing.x8xt3k)  team and handed over to the people responsible for the FAIRification process.
+In the end, a descending ranking of the projects can be achieved, and the top projects can be selected for FAIRification by the PSP (URL_TO_INSERT_RECORD-ABBREV_2581 https://fairsharing.org/FAIRsharing.x8xt3k)  team and handed over to the people responsible for the FAIRification process.

 The prioritisation and selection schema mentioned in this recipe was successfully adapted and applied for the FAIRification process within IMI {footcite}`d1_report`.
-A snapshot of the scorecard used within IMI for selecting and prioritising FAIRification project (URL_TO_INSERT_TERM_5413 https://fairsharing.org/search?recordType=project) s can be seen below {footcite}`prioritization_template`.
+A snapshot of the scorecard used within IMI for selecting and prioritising FAIRification projects can be seen below {footcite}`prioritization_template`.